-Include, along with the portfolio, a letter of intent/personal statement explaining your interest in architecture and sustainability; professional goals; and educational experiences.
+Include, within the portfolio, a letter of intent/personal statement explaining your interest in architecture and sustainability; professional goals; and educational experiences.
 Your letter of intent should be typewritten, not to exceed two pages in length.
 Applicants should be thorough but clear in articulating why they deserve a place in the program.

 The portfolio and letter of intent will be placed in your admissions file for review by the architecture admissions committee.
-Portfolios will be returned at the end of the selection process if you include a stamped, self-addressed envelope or mailing packet.
+Portfolios will remain the property of Ferris State University